• Skip to primary navigation

 Can I Make This Asparagus-Béchamel Vegan vs Just Vegetarian?

 The short answer -- Yes, you can.
 This Asparagus-Béchamel is delicious.
-It's also pretty and perfect for spring and infusing asparagus into the traditional "white sauce" for maximum flavor and extra nutrition was a no-brainer.
-And if you want to make this a vegan béchamel just substitute the milk and butter with grapeseed oil and oat milk, or your favorite non-animal fat and non-dairy substitutes.
-If you make it tag us on Insta -- @bitingathebits -- we love seeing your creations❤️.
+It's also pretty and perfect for spring and Easter!
+Infusing asparagus into this traditional "white sauce" for maximum flavor and extra nutrition was a no-brainer.

 Asparagus-Béchamel Ingredients